Apirone/apirone-api-php/README.md

 #### Account History

 options - array.
-All params is optional
+All params are optional

 ```php
 use Apirone\API\Endpoints\Account;